About Mexico City

 Best Local Food Experiences:

-- Explore the bustling markets like Mercado de la Merced or Mercado Roma for a taste of authentic Mexican street food and local ingredients.
+- Explore the bustling markets like Mercado de la Merced or Mercado de Coyoacán to sample a variety of street foods and local specialties.

-- Join a food tour to discover hidden gems and learn about the history and culture behind Mexican dishes.
+- Take a food tour in neighborhoods like Roma, Condesa, or Polanco to discover hidden culinary gems and learn about Mexican cuisine from knowledgeable guides.

 Tips for Dietary Restrictions or Food Allergies:

-- Notify restaurant staff about any dietary restrictions or allergies before ordering.
+- Inform restaurant staff about any dietary restrictions or food allergies before ordering.

 Where to Stay